dsg-innosource/foreflow-docs/table_properties.md

 The **Forms** section provides a way for you inject form options into your table actions.

-- One usecase is to generate a form for fields within your table that may have business logic associated with them.
+- One use case is to generate a form for fields within your table that may have business logic associated with them.
     - For example: You might like to make available a **Hire Form** only when an employee record has a **Status** such as **Candidate** in the **Employees** table.

-- Another usecase is to display a form for a table with a **Has Many** relationship to the selected table.
+- Another use case is to display a form for a table with a **Has Many** relationship to the selected table.
     - For example: You might like to add or edit one or more records in the related **Emergency Contact** table by means of the **Manage Emergency Contacts** Form from the **Employees** table.

 ## Columns